ryogrid/SamehadaDB/README.md

 - [ ] GROUP By caluese
 - [ ] Sort (ORDER BY clause)
 - [ ] Concurrent Execution of Transactions
-- [ ] Execution Planning from hard coded SQL like methods I/F (like several kind of embeded DB)
+- [ ] Execution Planning from hard coded SQL like method call I/F (like several kind of embeded DB)
 - [ ] Execution Planning from Query Description text (SQL, SQL like description)
 - [ ] Query Optimazation
 - [ ] Nested Query